lgaticaq/node-zmq/README.md

 # node-zmq

-Docker Image for node apps with zeromq and native dependencies
+Docker Image for node apps with alpine linux, zeromq and native dependencies